 It is the same with going full out on a diet plan.
 Low carb, high fats, going carnivore, or perhaps taking a vegan approach is what may get your taste buds temporarily tinkling.
 The world of diets is filled with these solutions.
 We have seen the advertisements, we believe we know what we do, and we take in the expert advice wholeheartedly.
 You love a good steak during family get-togethers, and you want share the experiences of the week with a good meal.

-But no!
 As soon as it is on these blacklist, these foods are scientifically proven as ‘bad’.

 It is this complexity of setting out a plan of what you must eat.
 And with “must”, I mean eating 3 hard-boiled eggs, organic ones straight from the farmer from quinoa-fed chickens.
 This is not what makes you loose a few centimeters in the long run.
 It makes no sense to tell me what you exactly must eat three meals a day, shuffling in some snack time, and ‘warn’ you that staying on this track is what gets you thriving.

 While do send out recommendations, some recipes that may suit what you enjoy, or even give you nutritional ideas where to buy what, I am not writing out whole meal plans or stick to certain dietary paths.